What are pre-paid funeral plans?

 Pre-paid funeral plans are products that allow you to pre-arrange and pre-pay for your funeral, generally for a fixed cost.
 You can buy a plan for yourself, or someone else, for example, a partner.
 They can be sold directly by funeral plan providers or by a third party, for example a funeral director.

-You’ll be able to complain to the Financial Ombudsman Service from 29 July 2022 about events that take place after 29 July 2022 with firms regulated by the FCA.
+You can now make a complaint to the Financial Ombudsman Service about pre-paid funeral plans, in relation to events that take place after 29 July 2022 involving businesses that are regulated by the Financial Conduct Authority (FCA).

-We might be able to help with complaints after 29 July 2022 but about events that took place before that date in specific circumstances, as long as:
+You can also complain to us about events that took place before that date, as long as:

-- your plan provider was a member of the Funeral Planning Authority at the time of the event you’re complaining about, and
+- your provider was a member of the Funeral Planning Authority (FPA) at the time of the event you’re complaining about, and

 - you’ve not previously made the same complaint to the FPA.

 To find out if your plan provider is regulated by the FCA, you can check by entering the name of the business in to FCA’s financial services register which is available on their website.

 We can look at most types of complaints about the sale, administration, redemption and delivery of a funeral plan, from 29 July 2022.
 For example, someone might get in touch because: